notatestuser/couchdb-push-interceptor/README.md

 ## Why?!
 I [wanted](//github.com/kanso/kanso/issues/394) Kanso (a build and deployment tool for CouchApps) to build my project to a file so that I could:

-* create a build artifact in my company's CI system for maintaining a crumb trail;
+* create a build artifact in our CI system for maintaining a crumb trail;
 * use WebStorm LiveEdit to see my changes appear 'live' in the browser.

 The second aspiration isn't really achieved through doing this but I've sure as hell managed to get a snapshot of my app compiled neatly into a single file along with its dependencies.
 I'll now be able to drop this in storage and rest peacefully in knowing that I can easily roll back to a previous version of my project on demand.